null google.com, pub-0015564483429508, DIRECT, f08c47fec0942fa0

 Proper Usage and Maintenance

-There are guidelines we recommend you follow before using our concrete test cylinders.
+There are guidelines we recommend you follow before using our concrete test cylinder molds.
 Mold inspection through visual inspections ensures there is no damage or signs of wear that could interfere with a concrete test.
 For mold preparation, use suitable release agents or a lubricant to facilitate easy de-molding.
-With our plastic molds, covering them with moist curing sheets is essential for maintaining temperate conditions during the curing process of your cylinder molds.
+With our plastic molds, covering them with moist curing sheets is essential for maintaining temperate conditions during the curing process of your concrete test cylinder molds.

 Our concrete accessories range from cleaning supplies to concrete restoration for the best results.